One year full-time or two years part-time

 You will be introduced to the theoretical debates that underpin understanding of the relationship between global, national and local questions of crime and punishment.
 You will also learn about the range of research methods that are used to explore such questions.

-In addition to the three modules that form the compulsory core of the programme - International Criminological Theory, Research Methods in Criminology and the Global Criminology Dissertation - you will choose a further three option modules from a wide range offered within the School of Law, including an internships option that will give you the opportunity to gain first-hand experience of the reality and importance of the idea of 'the global' for organisations engaged in criminal justice and related work.
+In addition to the three modules that form the compulsory core of the programme - International Criminological Theory, Research Methods in Criminology and the Global Criminology Research Project - you will choose a further three option modules from a wide range offered within the School of Law, including an internships option that will give you the opportunity to gain first-hand experience of the reality and importance of the idea of 'the global' for organisations engaged in criminal justice and related work.

 By insisting on a genuinely international perspective that looks at, but also beyond, the experiences of affluent societies that have characteristically dominated criminological scholarship to date, the programme encourages you to think broadly and innovatively about this dynamic, burgeoning field of study.